Security, privacy, and compliance

-Incidents will be categorized according to potential for restricted data exposure or criticality of resources using a Critical-High-Medium-Low designation.
+Incidents are categorized as critical, high, medium, or low importance according to their potential for exposing restricted data or the criticality of resources involved.

 In the event of a security incident impacting one or more Talend customers, the CISO will trigger Talend’s Incident Response Plan and follow Talend’s Security Incident Process.

-Throughout the entire process, the CISO will work closely with all impacted customers and make sure that they are provided with all necessary, available and acceptable (by laws and regulations) artifacts that help in the investigation of the incident, its remediation and recovery.
+Throughout the entire process, the CISO will work closely with all impacted customers and make sure that they are provided with all necessary, available, and acceptable (by-laws and regulations) artifacts that help in the investigation of the incident, its remediation, and the recovery.

 Common vulnerabilities and exposures (CVEs)